aadya940/chainopy/docs/source/index.rst

 Examples
 --------

-You can see example usage of chainopy here:`example notebook <../../examples/demo.ipynb>`_.
+You can see example usage of chainopy here: `example notebook <../../examples/demo>`_.

 Autosummary
 -----------